Sacramento Nursing Home Abuse Lawyer

 2. Who can be held liable in a nursing home abuse case?

 There may be various parties who can be held liable in a nursing home abuse case.
-This can include the individuals who abuse residents as well as the nursing home itself.
+This can include the individuals who abuse nursing home residents as well as the home itself.

 Nursing home agencies are responsible for what happens under their watch.
 While they may not be directly responsible for the abuse, they are required to conduct background checks on employees and ensure each employee is properly trained.

-In some cases, nursing home abuse and neglect is the result of systemic problems at a facility and not a single abuser.
-The facility itself could be held liable in this case.
+In some cases, nursing home negligence and abuse is the result of systemic problems at a facility and not a single abuser.
+The nursing facility itself could be held liable in this case.

 3. What to do if you suspect abuse is taking place

-If you believe that your loved one has been the victim of nursing home abuse or neglect, remove them from the situation as soon as possible.
+If you believe that your loved one has been the victim of nursing home neglect or abuse, remove them from the situation as soon as possible.
 You should contact local authorities, including the police, so they can open an investigation into what has happened.

 The state of California has guidelines in place for reporting elder abuse in nursing homes and assisted living facilities that can be found by clicking here or by calling 1-800-510-2020.
 By reporting nursing home abuse, you may be helping not only your loved one, but also others in the facility who may be suffering from the same types of abuse.